gitnubnub/music-league-filter/README.md

 - 👯 **Songs with same titles (CANCELLED ROUND/GENERAL)**: Checks for songs with the same title, useful for finding covers.
 - 🙋 **Songs named after a person (ROUND 7)**: Checks for 2 word titles and compares the first word with a set of names and the second with a set of surnames (works best with English names and surnames).
 - 🥈 **Songs that peaked at #2 (ROUND 8)**: Checks the songs against that playlist from the round description.
+- 🤬 **Songs with explicit titles (ROUND 10)**: Checks for songs with expletives.
+The filter is pretty broad (flags stuff like God, gay, Paddy etc.), so use your own judgement.
+Remember to check for slurs, they will show up here but are not permitted in the round.

 ## 🔧 Setup Instructions